We will investigate:

 - Custom code, used to build your own library of functions within the report.

 We’ll also set up a Matrix control and create a sub-report.
 Lastly, we will add some flair to the report by adding dynamic drills and sorting.

 In order to follow my examples, you will need to have SQL Server 2005, SQL Server 2005 Reporting Services, and Visual Studio 2005 correctly installed and configured.
 If you need some help with this, please refer back to the links in Part 1 of this series.
-Next, download the code file for this article (see the Code Download link in the speech bubble to the right of the article title).
+Next, download the code file for this article (see the Code Download link at the bottom of the article).
 The code file contains a sample Visual Studio project and a SQL Script for creating the ReportDemo database.
-If you've not done so already, go ahead and create the database using the ReportingDemoDatabaseScript.sql script or, alternatively, by restoring the provided ReportingDemo.bak file.
+If you’ve not done so already, go ahead and create the database using the ReportingDemoDatabaseScript.sql script or, alternatively, by restoring the provided ReportingDemo.bak file.

 Now start a new Business Intelligence project in Visual Studio 2005 (or using BIDS, which installs with SQL Server 2005).
 Select Project | Add Existing Item function to add to the project the shared datasource (ReportDb.rds) and the sample report, FirstReportMan.rdl.
 Next, open up the shared datasource and set the server, database, login and password to point to your copy of the database.
 We will start with the FirstReportMan.rdl report, so double-click on it in the solution explorer to load it into the designer.

 An expression is a short statement, written in code, which sets the value of a property.
 An expression can set the value of a property based on just about any data available in the report: parameters, report global values, fields in a dataset, and built-in functions.